Pain Management or Pain Resolution? You Choose.

-During this interaction, my client told the clerk that "the pain had just disappeared" during his treatment.
-Overhearing this, an elderly woman wanted to know what this was about.
+During this purchase, my client told the clerk that "the pain had just disappeared" during his treatment.
+Overhearing this, an elderly woman wanted to know what this was all about.
 They sent her downstairs to me.
 Of course, she wanted to buy whatever product she thought I was selling, so I explained to her that I didn't sell pills or supplements, and that I practiced a form of manual therapy which helps the body release injury and trauma so that it can heal.
 She couldn't grasp this possibility.
 Again, she asked for the pill to buy.
 I advised her the only thing that I could "sell" her was a gift certificate for a treatment.
-Confusion rippled across her face and she decided to leave, despite having unsolicited "proof" of the efficacy of my client's treatment experience.
+Confusion rippled across her face and she decided to leave, despite having just overheard unsolicited "proof" of the efficacy of my client's treatment experience.

-To me, this exemplifies the indoctrination our pharmaceutically based medical industry has created in our society: Take a pill or a supplement and, voilà, your problem is solved.
+To me, this exemplifies the indoctrination our pharmaceutically based medical industry has created in our society: Take a pill and, voilà, your problem is solved.
 But it isn't that simple or easy, else our society wouldn't be facing such a massive opioid epidemic and a pharmaceutical industry whose profits exceed that of the oil industry.
 It stands to reason that "curing" isn't the basis of a such a profit based industry whose intent is not only maintaining it's client base, but to continually expand and grow it.
 Healed patients, from a pharmaceutical perspective, are simply not profitable.

 A 2016 JAMA found that as many as 1 in 4 patients receiving opioids for chronic pain develops opioid addiction, even though they further amend it by stating that there are "effective methods for treating opiod addiction" (A).
 Granted, the American College of Physicians have now issued a new guideline to amend this by stating that exercise should be the first line of treatment, not opioids, and that is a step in the right direction.
 But exercise is only one spoke in the healing wheel.